How were the late musician Karen Carpenter and her former husband Thomas James Burris's relationship as a married couple? Know all about it!

-Karen Carpenter was a coveted singer back in the day, however small her time in the world was.
+Karen Carpenter was a coveted singer back in the day; however, short her time in the world was.
 While the band 'The Carpenters' with brother Richard Carpenter took off quite well, she failed as a solo singer in the late '70s.
-But there were more pressing issues in her life, particularly her persistent weight loss and sickness.
+But there were more pressing issues, particularly her weight loss, and sickness.

 While Karen Had No Intention of Marrying Because of Music, Thomas Was Already Married Once

 There was a moment Karen Carpenter declared in early interviews, "As long as we're on the road most of the time, I will never marry."
-But while seeking independence, she was not gung-ho into the idea of women not having to cook for her husband.
-If she would get married, she said she would do those things.
+But while seeking independence, she was not gung-ho about women not having to cook for their husbands.
+If she got married, she said she would do those things.

-'The Carpenters' comprised of Karen and her brother, Richard.
+'The Carpenters' comprised Karen and her brother, Richard.
 Source: Pinterest

-Despite declaring it was difficult for her to find someone to date because of her career, Carpenter went on to date several notable individuals the likes of Mike Curb, Tony Danza, Terry Ellis, Mark Harmon, Steve Martin and Alan Osmond.
-She was not that revolting though.
-She admitted to Olivia Newton-John about wanting a happy marriage and family, something that would be an issue during her time with Burris.
+Despite declaring it was difficult for her to find someone to date because of her career, Carpenter went on to date several notable individuals, the likes of Mike Curb, Tony Danza, Terry Ellis, Mark Harmon, Steve Martin, and Alan Osmond.
+She was not that revolting, though.
+She admitted to Olivia Newton-John about wanting a happy marriage and family, which would be an issue during her time with Burris.

 Meanwhile, Burris was already once a married man before he met Carpenter.
-He was divorced with an 18-year-old son by the time he met her at a dinner in 'Chic Ma Maison' restaurant in 1980.
+He was divorced with an 18-year-old son when he met her at a dinner in 'Chic Ma Maison' restaurant in 1980.
 He was nine years older than her.

-Karen Actually Wanted to Call Off the Wedding, But Her Parents Urged to Go On — Here's Why
+Karen Carpenter Wanted to Call Off the Wedding, But Her Parents Urged to Go On — Here's Why

-The romance between Karen Carpenter and Thomas Burris shot faster than any normal relationship would.
+The romance between Karen Carpenter and Thomas Burris shot faster than any normal relationship.
 They started dating immediately after meeting, and two months after that, Burris told her he wanted to spend the rest of his life with her.
 Yes, he proposed.

 It was a whirlwind of romance between Karen Carpenter and Thomas James Burris.
 Source: Greening

-The couple initially planned to wait for a year after the engagement so that they could actually take some time before the wedding.
-But in July 1980, they announced their plans to get married in August that year.
-It was particularly alarming for her friends, as "that's when everybody's antennas went up".
+The couple initially planned to wait for a year after the engagement so that they could take some time before the marriage.
+But in July 1980, they announced their plans to get married in August of that year.
+It was particularly alarming for her friends, as "that's when everybody's antennas went up."

-Few Days Before the Wedding, Thomas Confessed He Had Vasectomy Before They Met
+A few Days Before the Wedding, Thomas Confessed He Had a Vasectomy Before They Met.

 By the time they were married on August 31, 1980, in the Crystal Room of the Beverly Hills Hotel, Carpenter was already five years into her struggle with anorexia and bulimia nervosa.
 Richard also overcame his Quaalude addiction.
 She performed her new song 'Because We're in Love' at the wedding, which was released later in 1981.

 The wedding was, however, not how she planned it to be.
-A few days before the wedding reception, Karen was left dumbfounded when he heard the most grave of news from Thomas.
+A few days before the wedding reception, Karen was left dumbfounded when she heard the grave news from Thomas.
 A while before meeting her, he'd undergone a vasectomy.
 But Karen's dream of married life was to have kids.

 "The invitations have gone out.
 There are reporters and photographers coming.
 PEOPLE Magazine is going to be there.
 The wedding is on, and you will walk down that aisle.
 You made your bed, Karen," Agnes told her.
 "Now, you'll have to lay in it."